Rchari1/Rchari1/README.md

 ## My Projects

-**Fast Explicit Neutrino Networks (FENN)** - A C++ based high performance code designed for simulating neutrino networks at incredible speeds.
+**Fast Explicit Neutrino Networks (FENN)** - A C++ based high performance codebase designed for solving neutrino networks at incredible speeds.
 It offers a new path for broader scientific applications and is intended to become an open-source community resource.
 [Check it out](https://github.com/Rchari1/FENN)

 ## Publications